 The time it takes to get code into production can be cut down with the help of automated deployment, which also helps to guarantee that the deployment process is stable and consistent.

 The CI process ought to be continuously monitored and developed further.
 This includes analyzing the outcomes of the build and the tests, locating and resolving any issues that are discovered, and enhancing the process to make it not only more efficient but also more fruitful.

-It is essential for the members of the team to work together cohesively and communicate clearly with one another in order for the CI process to be successful.
+The members of the team need to work together cohesively and communicate clearly with one another for the CI process to be successful.